MokhtarTouiri/simple_shell/README.md

 ## Deployment

 Add additional notes about how to deploy this on a live system

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-See also the list of the authos who participated in this project in the AUTHORS file.
+See also the list of the authos who participated in this project in the [AUTHORS](AUTHORS) file.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is not licensed yet.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration